dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 and `List<int?>`.
 Without runtime reification, nullability is relegated to an odd and inconsistent state with respect to the rest of the Dart type system, which is uniformly reified.
-Null-soundness is also almost certainly impossible to achieve in Dart without reification.
+Null-soundness is also almost certainly impossible to achieve in Dart without reification, and without null-soundness we can neither derive performance benefits in our compilers, nor deliver complete protection from null pointer errors to developers.

 ### Soundness

-When all libraries in a compile have opted-in to non-nullability, the type system is sound and both compilers and programmers can benefit from a robust guarantee that no non-nullably typed value may be observed to be null.
+When all libraries in a program have opted-in to non-nullability, the type system is sound and both compilers and programmers can benefit from a robust guarantee that no non-nullably typed value may be observed to be null (and hence dynamic calls will be the only source of noSuchMethod errors on null receivers).
 We believe that a sound type system provides the most value to Dart programmers and brings us to parity with competing languages.
 Specifically, we make the following arguments.

 First, Kotlin and Swift both provide the experience of a null-sound